Jwala-1908/QOSF-Mentorship-Task-4/README.md

 It is always a rewarding experience embarking on something new.
 As the quote goes:

 _I find that a great part of the information I have was acquired by looking up something and finding something else along the way._ - Franklin P. Adams

-This task was my first experience with QAOA, and I took it up for that very reason.
-My solution is a reflection of my understanding of the algorithm as much as was possible within the time limit of 2 weeks.
-The experience was definitely worth the time it took.
-I found many online tutorials implementing the MaxCut problems, and sources describing the underlying concepts, some of which are linked in the references below.

 ## References